tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

    They are encoded with Base32 for a length of 32 bytes.
    SPKI information discussed here is 32 bytes (SHA256 digest).
    They would be encoded in Base32 for a length of 52 bytes.
-   `base64url`_ provides a more compact encoding of the information while remaining URL-compatible.
+   `unpadded base64url`_ provides a more compact encoding of the information while remaining URL-compatible.
    This would encode the SPKI information for a length of merely 43 bytes.
    SHA1,
    the current Foolscap hash function,